brainrake/glossary/rip.md

 All variables, at any time, can have the value [`Null`](https://en.wikipedia.org/wiki/Null_pointer) (in addition to the usual possible values for variables of that type).
 This can be used to indicate a missing/empty value.

 **Why we thought it's good:**
-- historically, it is the most straightforward, fast, low level way to signal a missing value or failure, distinguishable from a valid memory address if one cared to check
+- historically, it was the most straightforward, fast, low level way to signal a missing value or failure, distinguishable from a valid memory address (pointer) if one cared to check
 - It was easy to implement.
 [Seriously](https://en.wikipedia.org/wiki/Null_pointer#History).

 **Why it's bad:** Almost any evaluation can result in a `Null` value, which, when used, will cause runtime errors like [`NullPointerException`](https://en.wikipedia.org/wiki/Null_pointer#Dereferencing) and incorrect results that only show up later in the computation and have to be traced back to where they are caused.
 The only way to eliminate the possibility of errors caused by `Null` is to check the result of *every* computation and handle the case where it is `Null` appropriately.

 **What to use instead:** [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type) describe all possible values of a variable, and can not be `Null`.
 To encode the possibility of a "missing" or "empty" value, use an [Option type](https://en.wikipedia.org/wiki/Option_type), which requires the handling of the empty case at some point, so it can never cause undefined behavior or exceptions.
+Option types can be implemented with null references, with no runtime overhead.

 ### Mutation